 I wasn’t really looking forward to trying to build a deck, level… and strong so it would last for years.
 I can’t dig a posthole to save my life (I’ve tried) So this time I decided to just have it done, completely and I didn’t do anything myself except delegate and tell them what I wanted.
 It was nice for a change but it definitely cost more!

-The project lasted about a week, on Monday the postholes were dug, materials delivers and the posts were set in concrete.
+The project lasted about a week, on Monday the postholes were dug, materials delivered and the posts were set in concrete.
 On Tuesday things started looking more like this:

 Before I ramble on too long, I’m going to leave it at this for today.
 Check back in about a week to see the end result of the deck project!